xibosignage/platform-api-php/README.md

-PHP Library for the Spring Signage Xibo Platform API &copy; Spring Signage Ltd 2015
+# PHP Library for the Spring Signage Platform API

+&copy; Spring Signage Ltd 2015

 This is a PHP library for the Spring Signage Xibo Platform.
 You can sign up for an account at https://springsignage.com/portal.
 The API is accessible to any customer holding a valid Reseller Account.